schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 Question 5.28.1: How can we have the mBot stop at the end of the line?

-A. By keeping count of the distance run, using the line follower sensor.
+A. By keeping count of the distance already run, using the line follower sensor.

 B. By sensing the distance left, using the line follower sensor.

-C. By sensing the marker object put at the end of the line, using the proximity sensor.
+C. By keeping count of the distance already run, using the proximity sensor.

-D.
+D. By sensing a marker object place at the end of the line, using the proximity sensor.

 _Answer: C_